backdrop-contrib/slick/README.txt

 * Exportable via CTools.
 * Works with Views, core and contrib fields: Image, Media or Field collection.
 * Optional and modular skins, e.g.: Carousel, Classic, Fullscreen, Fullwidth, Grid, Split.
-Nothing loaded unless required.
+Nothing loaded unless configured so.
 * Nested slicks, slide overlays or multiple slicks within a single Slick using Field collection, or Views.
 * Some useful hooks and drupal_alters for advanced works.